chizidotdev/chizidotdev/README.md

 - 👋 Hi, I’m Chizi
-- 👀 I’m interested in Data Science and machine learning
+- 👀 I’m interested in Web Development and Data Science
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on general ds and ml topics to expand my experience
+- 💞️ I’m looking to collaborate on general web development, ds and ml topics to expand my experience
 - 📫 You can find me on Discord @ chiziivictor#1620

 <!---